How do we describe and compare values within a bell-shaped distribution?

 Practice questions written in the style of SACE Board exam questions on this dot point, with worked answer explainers.
 The year tag is the paper they imitate, not the source.

-The "fastest 2%" means the shortest 2% of service times, so we need the value with 2% of the area to its left (the 2nd percentile).
+The "fastest 2%" is the shortest 2%, so find the value with of the area to its left (the 2nd percentile).